 That is to say.

 Let’s imagine the first glass in history.
-It would be a bowl, half a coconut, a braided leaf… anything that served a function.
-Beautiful.
-Or not.
-But once we have the technique under control, we might think that perhaps it is not decorous for the chief of the tribe to drink her camel spit in a coconut bowl, like everyone else, and perhaps it should have a shape, a color, some inlays that make it different, beautiful, pleasant, that speak of the status of the person who owns it, that speak of the creativity of the tribe, of the talent, of the time in which the artist who creates it lives.
+It would be a bowl, half a coconut, a folded leaf… anything that fulfilled a function.
+But once we already have the technique under control, we stop to think that maybe it is not decorous for the chief of the tribe to drink her camel spit in a coconut bowl, like everyone else, and that maybe it should have a shape, a color, some inlays that make it beautiful, pleasant, that speak of the status of the person who owns it, that speak of the creativity of the tribe, of the talent, of the time in which the artist who creates it lives….

 It is no longer something functional, it starts to be something with an additional motivation, with a message, that has information.
-Even when it is something aesthetic it is telling us about the taste of the time, about the resources… It is an object with information.
+Even when it is something merely aesthetic, it is telling us about the taste of the time, the means, the resources… It is an object with information.

-And at the same time as the objects, art reached actions, words, sounds, movements, war strategies, clothes or even the structure of society itself.
+And at the same time as objects, art will reach actions, words, sounds, movements, war strategies, clothing, the structure of society itself?